-As Software as a Service (SaaS) becomes a $100 billion+ market by the end of 2020, SaaS will become an increasingly meaningful enterprise budget component that will need to be managed formally.
+As Software as a Service (SaaS) grows beyond a $197 billion market by the end of 2023, SaaS will become an increasingly meaningful enterprise budget component that will need to be managed formally.
 However, this management effort will be challenging because SaaS has traditionally been treated as a Bring Your Own Technology category that can avoid traditional IT, finance, and procurement channels.
 To gain control of SaaS, here’s what technology budget holders, sourcers, and managers need to take into account.

 First, cloud is seen as a key source of end user enablement, personalization, & productivity augmentation.
 Departments often started using SaaS because it was a force multiplier requiring minimal OpEx, meaning that these solutions often could slide under the radar of formal enterprise oversight from a financial perspective.
 In addition, the lack of infrastructure associated with SaaS means that IT & formal procurement can often be avoided entirely.